 - Recruited 23 Innovators-in-Residence, who commit eight hours per month to mentor students, give talks, and provide career advice

-- Awarded over $270,000 to student startups through the Tulane Business Model Competition and our Virtual Pitch events
+- Awarded $887,500 to student startups through the Tulane Business Model Competition and our Virtual Pitch events since 2006

 - Led data gathering efforts over two years with 32 community partners to survey local entrepreneurs, gathering over 200 responses per year to over 75 questions each to help inform local policy and provide firm-level data for faculty research

 - Association to Advance Collegiate Schools of Business (AACSB) recognized the Greater New Orleans Startup Report as one of 25 “Innovations that Inspire” from around the globe